-How your entries are being assessed
+How the entries were assessed

 With over 22 000 people from all over the world and from all walks of life entering the competition, assessing all the entries was no mean feat!

 Peer review and public voting

-In order to explore some of the issues surrounding the open science debate and to experiment with new strategies for the open access community, the Royal Society of Chemistry (RSC) and Hermes 2012 have decided to use two different methods to select the winning entry.
+In order to explore some of the issues surrounding the open science debate and to experiment with new strategies for the open access community, the Royal Society of Chemistry (RSC) and Hermes 2012 decided to use two different methods to select the winning entry.

 Details on how we filtered out the entries that weren't going to go on to be judged by a panel of experts